bethlemmons/Programming-Journey/Linux Mastery Course/Section 3 Mastery.md

 1. The manual for Linux can be accessed using the [[man]] command. [man -k which].
 2. Type in the command 'man' + '-k' + 'which' (or whatever command you are looking for).
 3. Once a list has been generated, the next form is 'man' + (the location number) + the title of the section.
 It should open the manual page with information about the command.
-4. In a man page, if it is in square brackets, it is considered optional.
+4. In a main page, if it is in square brackets, it is considered optional.
 5. Anything inside angle brackets <> is considered mandatory.
 6. Anything with a pipe | means OR.